LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 To help fix pairing bugs, some improvements have also been made in our ability to save the communications between the pods and Loop app during the pairing process.
 So, please help us leverage these new improvements and better squash bugs.

-If you run into any pairing problems when running a version of Loop prior to V2.2.4, which required Step 5A or Step 5B to be able to pair, or you had a pod that had to be abandoned, it would be helpful to generate an "Issue Report" after you finally get a pod paired (whether is was the original pod or if a different pod) and then post the resulting "Loop Report" on [Zulipchat here](https://loop.zulipchat.com/#narrow/stream/144111-general/topic/Omnipod.20Pairing.20Issues) with a short explanation of what happened.
+If you run into any pairing problems when running a version of Loop prior to V2.2.4, which required Step 5A or Step 5B to be able to pair, or you had a pod that had to be abandoned, it would be helpful to generate an "Issue Report" after you finally get a pod paired (whether it was the original pod or if a different pod) and then post the resulting "Loop Report" on [Zulipchat here](https://loop.zulipchat.com/#narrow/stream/144111-general/topic/Omnipod.20Pairing.20Issues) with a short explanation of what happened.

 ## What about other pod start-up failures?